infracost/docs/docs/features/terraform_modules.md

 * **Terraform Enterprise:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to your Terraform Enterprise hostname and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html) (these tokens do not have permission to read variables marked as Sensitive).
 * **GitLab:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to `gitlab.com` (or your GitLab hostname) and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to your [GitLab token](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/#authenticate-to-the-terraform-module-registry).
 * **JFrog:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to your JFrog hostname and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to your [identity token](https://www.jfrog.com/confluence/display/JFROG/Terraform+Registry#TerraformRegistry-manual-configurationManuallyGeneratinganIdentityToken).
-* **Spacelift**: Login to your Spacelift organization that has the modules, and go to the Organization Settings > API keys page; create a new API Key called "infracost" and select Space=root or the space(s) that contain your modules.
+* **Spacelift**: Login to your Spacelift organization that has the modules, and go to the Organization Settings > API keys page; create a new API Key called "infracost" and select `Space=root` or the space(s) that contain your modules.
 Set the Role to Reader.
 Open the downloaded `.config` file and use the `token` value from the `credentials "spacelift.io"` section as the `INFRACOST_TERRAFORM_CLOUD_TOKEN`.
-The `INFRACOST_TERRAFORM_CLOUD_HOST` should be set to `spacelift.io` or whatever the hostname for your modules are in your Terraform files (e.g. `source = "myhost.com/mymodule"`).
-Finally, from the Spacelift Organization Settings > Login policy page, update your policy to allow the API key ID to login.
-The API key ID can be found in the API keys page:
+The `INFRACOST_TERRAFORM_CLOUD_HOST` should be set to `spacelift.io` or whatever the hostname for your modules is in your Terraform files (e.g. `source = "myhost.com/mymodule"`).
+Finally, from the Spacelift Organization Settings > Login policy page, update your policy to allow the API key ID to log in.
+The API key ID can be found on the API keys page:
   ```
   package spacelift
   allow {